tumblr/tumblr.php/README.md

 $requestHandler = $client->getRequestHandler();
 $requestHandler->setBaseUrl('https://www.tumblr.com/');
 ```
-And send the request to Tumblr with your callback URL.
+And then send the request to Tumblr with your callback URL.
 Let's consider it would be `https://example.com/auth/tumblr/callback`.
 ``` php
 $response = $requestHandler->request('POST', 'oauth/request_token', [
     'oauth_callback' => 'https://example.com/auth/tumblr/callback'
 ]);
 ```
-If your credentials are valid, you will receive temporary tokens to continue.
-You can extract them this way
+If your credentials are valid, you should receive temporary tokens to continue.
+You may extract them this way
 ``` php
 parse_str((string) $response->body, $tokens);
 ```